Yosemite National Park history stretches back many thousands of years - eons before the formal establishment of Yosemite as a National Park.

 This site is dedicated to telling the lesser known stories of Yosemite National Park History.
 The textual links found throughout the words of this page will help you quickly find areas of special interest to you.

-Some of the interesting and rarely seen subjects you will find at this website include:
+Still more rarely seen subjects that you will find at this website include:

 Books on subjects such as:

 Unique content will continue to appear and evolve along with our site.

 Each page features thumbnail images and links in the right column of the page to take you to other places.
 Navigational buttons in the left column will take you even deeper into other areas of Yosemite National Park History.
 Enjoy!

 "Yosemite falls was booming that warm spring day when my Dad took this picture of me.

 The heavy snowfall that fell that winter was melting off and feeding the waterfalls around the Park.

 It was during this short period of the heaviest runoff that we would re-discover with delight the many smaller waterfalls that would spring back to life around the valley only during this time of the year.